muskan6/ElectronScripts/README.md

   "test": "echo \"Error: no test specified\" && exit 1" }
 5. Run npm install electron-reload to view changes on reload itself.
+# What is what
+1. You have a package.json file and node_modules installed using npm commands.
+2. main.js is the start point of your app.
+This is what opens your html page as a webpage.
+3. index.html and index.js are the frontend and the functionality logic files of your code respectively.
 # How to run the app
 Run npm start on terminal to run the desktop app.